 - the products of the merger parties being either economic substitutes or complements.

 Australia’s merger control regime does not contain a mandatory notification procedure.

-However, where an proposed merger would be likely to substantially lessen competition in Australia and the parties proceed with the merger without first having obtained clearance from the ACCC, they bear the risk that the ACCC will seek an injunction, or orders for divestiture or to void the acquisition, civil pecuniary penalties, and orders for legal costs.
+However, where a proposed merger would be likely to substantially lessen competition in Australia and the parties proceed with the merger without first having obtained clearance from the ACCC, they bear the risk that the ACCC will seek either an injunction, or orders for divestiture or to void the acquisition, civil pecuniary penalties and orders for legal costs.